 Working out regularly seems to be a sure-fire way to get your hormones back under control; in one 24-week study of overweight women, daily exercise was shown to both increase insulin sensitivity and to increase levels of the metabolism-regulating hormone, adiponectin.

 Most forms of exercise including endurance training, weight training and high intensity interval training can help to keep your insulin levels in check and reduce sensitivity.

 Physical activity can also help to keep you stronger for longer by promoting the production of muscle-maintaining hormones such as testosterone that would ordinarily decline with age, thereby helping you to stay fit and lean as you get older.

-- Ashwagandha has been prescribed by Ayurvedic practitioners for centuries for its hormone-balancing properties.
-KSM-66® Ashwagandha, as formulated at 600mg in LYMA, has been shown to balance hormones, relieve stress, support healthy metabolism and improve sleep.
-KSM-66® Ashwagandha is the world’s number one adaptogen and is backed by the most extensive research studies and clinical trials
+LYMA's unique formulation of ten potent plant-based ingredients works systematically to nourish hormonal activity.
+KSM-66® Ashwagandha, formulated at 600mg, has been shown to balance hormones, relieve stress, support a healthy metabolism and improve sleep.
+The world’s number one adaptogen, KSM-66® Ashwagandha is backed by the most extensive research studies and clinical trials.

-- Curcumin is an anti-inflammatory compound present most notably in turmeric root that supports liver detoxification and enables the body to process and then break down excess estrogen.
-LYMA contains HydroCurc™ which is 250% more bioavailable than curcumin in its dietary form and has been clinically proven to reduce inflammation and support detoxification
+Curcumin is an anti-inflammatory compound present most notably in turmeric root that supports liver detoxification and enables the body to process and then break down excess oestrogen.
+LYMA contains HydroCurc™ which is 250% more bioavailable than curcumin in its dietary form and has been clinically proven to reduce inflammation and support detoxification.